Soundaryamerak/Demand-planning-python-tableau-Logistics/README.md

 ## Demand planning and forecasting & visualisation using Python and Tableau
-Determing the best ML models to forecast demand for a Brazilian Logistics Company and comparing results.
+Determining the best ML models to forecast demand for a Brazilian Logistics Company and comparing results.

 ## Data